Unforgivable Sinner

 "Unforgivable Sinner" is a song written and performed by Norwegian singer-songwriter Lene Marlin, released as her debut single on 12 October 1998 from her first album, Playing My Game (1999).
 The song reached number one in Norway and number two in Italy, commencing a successful period of hits for Marlin in both countries.
-In the former nation, it was certified platinum and was the first song by a debut act to enter the chart at number one.
+In Norway, it was certified platinum and was the first song by a debut act to enter the VG-lista chart at number one.
 The song also reached the top 10 in Sweden and the top 20 in the United Kingdom.
 Three different music videos were made for the song.

 Critical reception

 Birmingham Evening Mail called the song a "mature" debut, describing it as the "sort of mid-tempo, intense material somebody like Natalie Imbruglia would release."
 Håkon Moslet from Norwegian newspaper Dagbladet said in his review of Playing My Game, that "Unforgivable Sinner" is a "clear highlight" of the album.
 He added that "with its slightly dark and disconcerting atmosphere and a refrain you never seem to get bored with, it is one of a kind."
 Geir Rakvaag from Dagsavisen noted that the song, with "Sitting Down Here" and "Where I'm Headed" are the "most earcatching" songs of the album.
 Terje Carlsen from Fredrikstad Blad called it "immaculate".

 Pia M. Isaksen from Moss Dagblad was less enthustiastic, noting it as "traditional folk", adding that the melody is "nice".
 New Straits Times called it an "outstanding" tune "set to a pop-hiphop beat with a strong arrangement powered by acoustic guitars".
 Kjell Nordeng from Nordlands Framtid noted the song with "Sitting Down Here" as "cream of the crop" of the album.
 Rune Slyngstad from Nordlandsposten gave it 4 out of 6, noting it as a "fresh, nice and sauntering pop-song".
 Lasse Jangås from Nordlys described it as "wonderful".
 Pop Rescue wrote, "This one definitely fits in with the likes of [Natalie] Imbruglia’s hit Torn.
 It has plenty of acoustic strumming, but also plenty of ‘go’ in it too.
 It's up-beat, catchy, and deserved to be a bigger hit than it was."
 Linda Nilsen from Tromsø gave the song 6 out of 6, noting that it is "simply something of the best I have ever heard from a Norwegian artist."